KyrneDev/websocket/README.md

 Connection id 213252186.960942107 sending message {"channel":"public","event":"newPost","data":"{\"postId\":158,\"discussionId\":43,\"tagIds\":[1]}"}
 ```

-If both your client-side, and server look similar to those, **congratulations!** Everything is working well and you are all done!
+If both your client-side, and server look similar to those, **Congratulations!** Everything is working well and you are all done!

 If you are shown an error or some other output, please proceed to the troubleshooting section.

 # Troubleshooting

-Unfortunately, this extension is quite complex and there a quite a few things that can go wrong with setup.
-Every server and setup is different, and can create new and unique challenges.
+Unfortunately, this extension is quite complex and there a quite a few things that can go wrong with the setup.
+Every server and setup is different and can create new and unique challenges.
 As I said before, if you run into any issues you cannot solve yourself, or would like someone to help you through it, don't hesitate to reach out to me on Discord @**Kyrne#9728**.

 ## "Failed to listen on tcp://0.0.0.0:{port}"

 This usually means that the port you are trying to use for your websocket server is already in use by another process on your machine.
 Simply change the port you are going to use in the Extension Settings.
-Don't forget to portfoward this port and update any configurations you made using this port in the above steps (such as the Nginx proxy forward port).
+Don't forget to port forward this port and update any configurations you made using this port in the above steps (such as the Nginx proxy forward port).

 ## "ERR_SSL_VERSION_OR_CIPHER_MISMATCH"